Skip to content

 TODAY IN KENTUCKY HISTORY

-December 27, 1784, the County of Kentucky called its 1st convention in Danville, bringing together the most noted of Kentucky’s pioneers to discuss independence from Virginia.
+December 27, 1784, Kentucky County called its 1st convention in Danville, bringing together the most noted of Kentucky’s pioneers to discuss independence from Virginia.
 This is Kentucky by Robert A. Powell, pg: 76

-December 27, 1786, a group of seven men met at the residence of Samuel McDowell in Danville to form the Political Club, now known in history as the Danville Political Club.
-The group’s members debated the most heated issues of the day, the two most pressing being Kentucky gaining statehood and the U.S. Constitution.
+December 27, 1786, a group of seven men met at the residence of Samuel McDowell in Danville to form the Danville Political Club.
+The group’s members debated the most heated issues of the day, the two most pressing being Kentucky’s statehood and the U.S. Constitution.

 In the December 27, 1787 edition of the Kentucky Gazette, Elijah Craig solicited scholars to study at a new academy.
 It opened in January 1788 in Lebanon Town (Scott County) and would offer the courses taught in public seminaries.
 Ten years later the Rittenhouse Academy absorbed it.
 In 1829 Georgetown College took control.